yunkunrao/tendermint.com/content/intro/getting-started/#04-next-steps.md

 The Tendermint [Software Ecosystem](/ecosystem) contains many example applications and related software built by the Tendermint team and others.
 Check it out for some inspiration!

+For details on how the software has changed, and what changes are in store, see the [Changelog](/docs/changelog) and the [Roadmap](/docs/roadmap).

 See our [Community](/community) page for more ways to collaborate.

 You can also [get in touch with the team](/contact).

+Most importantly, enjoy!